gcbel/aptitude/README.md

 ## Usage

+Webpage can be viewed in any browser at https://withaptitude.com.
+Please allow a minute or two for the site to load, as the speed spins down with inactivity.

-Webpage can be viewed in any browser and navigation links in the top right can be used to navigate to sections on the page.
+Navigation links in the top right can be used to navigate to sections on the page.

 Users can login to view their saved dashboards.